laravel/nova-docs/4.0/resources/README.md

 }
 ```

-### Resource After Events
+### Resource Hooks

-Laravel Nova also includes following static methods and only executed from within Laravel Nova:
+Laravel Nova also allows you to define the following static methods on a resource to serve as hooks that are only invoked when the corresponding resource action is executed from within Laravel Nova:

 * `afterCreate`
 * `afterUpdate`
 * `afterDelete`
 * `afterForceDelete`

-For example, you may want to send email verification notification after a user has been created from Nova:
+For example, you may want to send an email verification notification after a user has been created within Nova:

 ```php
 use App\Models\User;